-She participated in many summer programs at Idyllwild School of Music and The Arts (ISOMATA) including B&W Portrait Photography with Erik Metzler, and Hopi Silversmithing with Michael Kabotie.
+Maggie participated in a handful of summer programs at Idyllwild School of Music and The Arts (ISOMATA) including B&W Portrait Photography with Erik Metzler, and Hopi Silversmithing with Michael Kabotie.

-"Be it film or 35mm stills, I was exposed very early on to the art of some of the most powerful women to ever shoot behind a camera, from the controversial Leni Riefenstahl, to the mistress of the macabre, Diane Arbus whom I had learned about and instantly became obsessed with from attending ISOMATA.
-The techniques of film mastery of these revolutionary artists are embedded in me," St.Thomas admits.
-"My subjects are overwhelmingly female, as I found early on within my own career the inherent difficulties women face in this industry, or as others will attest, in any industry for that matter.
-Even so, throughout history from the suffragists on, women can and do raise hell and consciousness in our own Anarchistic ways."
+"Be it film or 35mm stills, I was exposed very early on to the art of some of the most powerful women to ever work behind a camera, including the controversial Leni Riefenstahl, and my favorite Diane Arbus.
+The techniques of film mastery of these revolutionary artists are embedded in me," she admits.

 In 2006, St.Thomas completed 3 certification programs at Cal State University of Fullerton (CSUF) for Private Investigations, Undercover Surveillance, and Criminal Investigations of the Forensic Sciences.

-In October 2016, St.Thomas' photograph of actor/musician Corey Feldman was featured in Rolling Stone Magazine, uncredited of course, however, a first for both the photographer, and her subject.
+In October 2016, St.Thomas' photograph of actor/musician Corey Feldman was featured in Rolling Stone Magazine, uncredited, however, a first for both the photographer, and her subject.